tfry-git/EmbAJAX/README.md

 - Allows multiple clients to interact with the same page, concurrently.
   - You can even pass information between two clients this way: Try loading the example, below, in two separate browsers!

-This framework _could_ be used indepently of the Arduino environment, but Arduino is the main target, thus the C++ implementation, and a focus on keeping things lean in memory.
+This framework _could_ be used independently of the Arduino environment, but Arduino is the main target, thus the C++ implementation, and a focus on keeping things lean in memory.

 ## Status